Junjiequan/practice/README.md

 **sources used help understanding:** stackOverflow, Google, Youtube, w3shools, *[original tutorial link](https://www.youtube.com/watch?v=w1JJfK09ujQ&t=4610s)*.

-**what have I done differently with the Tetris other than simply following the video?**
+**what have I done differently with the tutorial?**
 - added some visual and audio features (sound effects, game fail effects etc.,)
-- added level feature (increased tetromino falling speed based on score)
+- added level feature (increase tetromino falling speed based on score)
 - added reset all button
 - playable on mobile
 - design (color, font choice, button etc.,)
-- fixed multiple serious bugs (To name one, after paused game you can still force the brick to drop by press down arrow key.
+- fixed multiple bugs (To name one, after paused game you can still force the brick to drop by press down arrow key.
 Fixed by adding condition into the arrow key)

 **what have I learned building Tetris?**